valit-stack/Valit/README.md

 - ``Password`` is required and needs to be at least 10 characters long
 - ``Age`` must be greater than 16

-This is how Valit handles such scenario:
+This is how you can handle such scenario using Valit:

 ```cs